Maternity and Neonatal Programme

 About the programme

-The MatNeo SIP aims to reduce the national rate of preterm births from 8% to 6% and reduce the rate of stillbirths, neonatal death and brain injuries occurring during or soon after birth by 50% by 2025.
+The Maternity and Neonatal programme aims to contribute to the national ambition, set out in Better Births, to reduce the rates of maternal and neonatal deaths, stillbirths and brain injuries that occur during or soon after birth by 50% by 2025.

 Who we are working with